4.5 Features

 fGroupsXCMS <- groupFeatures(fListEP, "xcms3",

-xcms::PeakDensityParam(sampleGroups = analInfo$group,
+xcms::PeakDensityParam(sampleGroups = analInfo$replicate,

 minFraction = 0))